-Applicants may receive a predictive model and scoring determination prior to requesting preliminary determination via the pre-application process.
-Pre-application is strongly encouraged in order to receive a determination prior to seeking an allocation of a portion of the state ceiling for tax exempt volume limited bonds.
+Applicants may receive a predictive cost model and scoring determination prior to requesting preliminary determination via the pre-application process.
+Pre-application is strongly encouraged in order to receive a determination prior to seeking an allocation of a portion of the state ceiling for tax-exempt volume limited bonds.

-Preliminary Predictive Model Determination: A predictive model analysis can be pursued earlier than the submission of the 42M application.
-Applicants must submit the predictive model determination document and will receive a determination letter upon review.
-The letter will consist of the agency's determination, expiration date of the determination, the project's current percentage of the predictive model, and project cap for per unit costs in excess of an allowable threshold which board action may be required.
-Developments with costs above the predictive model will be notified and, if requested by the developer, will follow the agency's process to determine if approval will be granted.
+Preliminary Predictive Cost Model Determination: A predictive cost model analysis can be pursued earlier than the submission of the 42(m) application.
+Applicants must submit the predictive cost model determination document and will receive a determination letter upon review.
+The letter will consist of Minnesota Housing's determination, the expiration date of the determination, the project's current percentage of the predictive cost model, and the project cap for per unit costs in excess of an allowable threshold of which board action may be required.
+Developments with costs above the predictive cost model will be notified and, if requested by the developer, will follow Minnesota Housing's process to determine if approval will be granted.